drduh/YubiKey-Guide/README.md

 gpg-connect-agent "scd serialno" "learn --force" /bye
 ```

-Alternatively, use a script to delete the GnuPG shadowed key, where the card serial number is stored (see [GnuPG #T2291](https://dev.gnupg.org/T2291)):
+Alternatively, use a script to delete the GnuPG shadowed key, where the serial number is stored (see [GnuPG #T2291](https://dev.gnupg.org/T2291)):

 ```console
 cat >> ~/scripts/remove-keygrips.sh <<EOF